haziq-exe/TikTokAutoUploader/Documentation.md

   - Suppresses print messages that indicate the progress of the video upload.
 It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.

 ### 📝 IMPORTANT Notes
+- **`suppressprint`** (bool, optional, default: `False`)
+  - When `True`, uppresses print messages that indicate the progress of the video upload.
+It is recommended to set this to `False` when first running the code to see progress and ensure everything works correctly.

+### 🛠️ Initialization Info

+- **During FIRST RUN:**

+  - You will be asked to log-in to TikTok, your cookies from your log-in will then be stored in a file `TK_cookes.json`.
+If you wish to change the account you want to post to, just delete the cookies file and you will be prompted to log in again.

+  - Javascript dependencies will be automatically downloaded, once downloaded it will not attempt to download it again unless the files get deleted.

+  - Runtime might be a 20-30 seconds longer than usual, this is due to libraries being built and runtime should return to normal after first run

+### 📝 Important Notes

 - **TikTok Account Recommendations**:
   - It is recommended to have a TikTok account with at least a few weeks of cookies built up for the best results.
   - Your TikTok account MUST have the ability to save drafts; otherwise, the code will not work correctly.
 If your account does not have the ability to save drafts, you will be prompted with a warning message during execution
+- **VERY IMPORTANT: TikTok Account Recommendations**:
+  - It is recommended to have a TikTok account with at least a few weeks of history built up for the best results.
+  - Your TikTok account MUST have the ability to save drafts; otherwise, the code may not work correctly.

 - **Scheduling Limitations**:
   - The function allows scheduling up to 10 days in advance.
   - If you need to schedule a video for the next month, the video can only be uploaded within the first 5 days of that month (as long as these days are within 10 days from the current date).

-## ⛔ Supported Captcha's:
+## ⛔ Supported Captchas:

 - **Captcha solver currently works perfectly for Captcha's of type:**
 <p align="center">
   <img src="READMEimage/CaptchaImage1.jpg" alt="" width="200"/>
 </p>

-- **(BETA) Captcha solver currently in beta for Captcha's of type:** further testing is required to know extent of accuracy but code will attempt to solve these captcha's
 <p align="center">
   <img src="READMEimage/CaptchaImage2.jpg" alt="" width="200"/>
 </p>

 ## 🕰️ Runtime:
-**While runtime does depend on how long TikTok takes to upload the video to their servers, here are approximations on how much runtime is added by each parameter**
+**Total runtime depends on how long TikTok takes to upload your video to their servers, however, here are approximations on how much runtime is added by each parameter**

-- **Captcha's:** 10 - 13 secs
+- **Captcha's:** 3 - 10 secs
 - **Adding Sound:** 3 - 4 secs
-- **Scheduling:** 2 - 4 secs
+- **Scheduling:** 1 - 3 secs
-- **Copyright Check:** 4 - 8 secs (Can be longer depending on file size)
+- **Copyright Check:** 4 - 10 secs (In rare cases it is longer due to large file size)

-- **NOTE:** When running for the first time, it may take an extra 20 - 30 seconds at the beginning for the code to start running as libraries are being built
+- **NOTE:** When running for the FIRST TIME ONLY, it may take an extra 20 - 30 seconds at the beginning for the code to start running as libraries are being built

 ## Example Usage